Making sure your kids toys are safe and age appropriate

-Their mom Shannain Washington who’s a former head start teacher says she loves toys that not only keep the kids busy and engaged but most importantly are also age appropriate.
+Mom Shannain Washington, who’s a former head start teacher, says she loves toys that not only keep the kids busy and engaged but most importantly are also age appropriate.

-“With them still being babies they tend to put things in their mouths and I don’t want them to choke on small items that might break off so that’s really important to me,” Washington says.
+“With them still being babies, they tend to put things in their mouths, and I don’t want them to choke on small items that might break off so that’s really important to me,” says Washington.

 Washington says she prefers to do most of her shopping online.